Wenqi Lu

 Work in Progress

-The Cost of Inequality: Home Production, Gender Roles, and Fertility in Japan
+The Cost of Inequality, Gender Roles, and Fertility Decisions - Job Market Paper

 Time or Money?
 Togetherness and Intrahousehold Allocation